sinc-lab/sincFold/README.md

     sincFold pred sample/test.csv -o pred_file.csv

 where sample/test.csv is a table with "id" and "sequence", and pred_file.csv adds the "base-pairs" found.
-Alternativelly, you can use standard fasta files
+Alternativelly, you can use standard fasta format as input and ct format as output:

-    sincFold pred sample/test.fasta -o pred_file.fasta
+    sincFold pred sample/test.fasta -o pred_ct_files/

 ## Training and testing models